 Russians' taste for non-alcoholic beer to grow at double-digit pace, says AB InBev Efes

-MOSCOW, June 16 (Reuters) - AB InBev Efes, a Russia-based unit of the world's largest brewer Anheuser-Busch InBev (ABI.BR), expects double-digit growth in its non-alcoholic local beer sales in the next few years, after COVID-19 accelerated a shift towards healthier lifestyles.
+MOSCOW (Reuters) - AB InBev Efes, a Russia-based unit of the world’s largest brewer Anheuser-Busch InBev, expects double-digit growth in its non-alcoholic local beer sales in the next few years, after COVID-19 accelerated a shift towards healthier lifestyles.

 While many beer lovers across the globe shifted to at-home consumption during the pandemic, non-alcoholic beer sales in Russia - the world’s sixth-largest beer market - grew 13% year-on-year, while the overall beer market rose 4%, according to AB InBev Efes.